Re-mortgages in Spain

 To consider moving a loan in Spain always meant you would have to achieve a significant reduction on rate to make it worthwhile.

-Interest only loans needing to be redeemed
+Interest only mortgages needing to be redeemed

 Due to a number of factors the re-mortgage issue has recently become more pronounced.
 What has happened in the market currently is that a number of non resident buyers in Spain who bought during the boom times of 2004 to 2007 are finding themselves in a very difficult predicament.

-During those years a number of lenders including RBS ( Nat West) Gibraltar , Jyske bank and Nordea offered full term interest only mortgages for up to 15 years.
+During those years a number of lenders including RBS ( Nat West) Gibraltar , Jyske bank and Nordea offered full term interest only loans for up to 15 years.
 At the end of those 15 years the loan either had to be repaid in full or re-financed.
 Given many of these types of loans were set up over 10 years a number of borrowers are now coming to the end of the term.

 All of the banks who offered these types of loans have withdrawn from lending in Spain and none are either able or wish to re-finance the loan.